Mountain Terrain in Sri Lanka

 She was an unnamed, but nevertheless, effective messenger for the Lord.

 In the same chapter, when Naaman haughtily refused to obey Elisha’s instructions to wash in the Jordan River, once again his unnamed servants spoke up (2 Kings 5:13).
-They seemed to have more faith in what could happen through obeying God’s Word, than Naaman.
+These servants seemed to have more faith in what could happen through obeying God’s Word, than Naaman.
 As a result, Naaman went in to the Jordan River and received a rejuvenated and healed body (skin).
 It happened, because the servants spoke up!

 They were unnamed, yet nevertheless, effective messengers for God.